Sanctions History

 The /sanctions search command allows you to search for sanctions in the history according to different criteria.

-[user]: Search for all sanctions of a specific user.[moderator]: Search for all sanctions applied by a specific moderator.[type]: Filter by sanction type (Ban, Softban, Unban, Kick, Timeout, Untimeout, Warn).[date]: Filter by sanction date.[status]: Filter by sanction status (Active, Expired, Canceled).
+[user]: Search for all sanctions of a specific user.[moderator]: Search for all sanctions applied by a specific moderator.[type]: Filter by sanction type (Ban, Softban, Unban, Kick, Timeout, Untimeout, Warn, Jail, Unjail, Mute, Unmute).[date]: Filter by sanction date.[status]: Filter by sanction status (Active, Expired, Canceled, Failed).[moderator_type]: Filter by moderator type (Human actions, Automated actions, RaidProtect, Discord, Antispam, etc.).

 You can combine multiple criteria to refine your search.
 For example, search for all bans performed by a specific moderator.